Semi-random process without replacement: Perfect matching

 \begin{claim} $\mathcal{S}_0$ is optimal for $(\mathcal{EC}, n)$. \end{claim}

-\begin{proof} For a positive integer $i$, we say that a strategy $\mathcal{S}$ is \textit{$i$-good} if for every $1 \leq j \leq i$, in the $j$th round, if after Builder is offered a vertex $u_j$ of some connected component $C$, there is an odd component in his graph, $\mathcal{S}$ instructs Builder to connect $u_j$ to some vertex in a component $C' \neq C$ and, moreover, if $C$ is odd, then so is $C'$.
+\begin{proof} For a nonnegative integer $i$, we say that a strategy $\mathcal{S}$ is \textit{$i$-good} if for every $1 \leq j \leq i$, upon being offered $u_j$ in the $j$th round, $\mathcal{S}$ instructs Builder to act as follows: if $\mu(u_j)$ is still active, Builder is to connect $u_j$ to $\mu(u_j)$; otherwise, he should connect $u_j$ to an arbitrary vertex in some other connected component.
 A strategy is said to be \textit{good} if it is $i$-good for every $i$.
-Noting that $\mathcal{S}_0$ is good, that any two good strategies are equivalent (in the sense that each one dominates the other), that any strategy is $1$-good, and that domination is a transitive relation, in order to prove the claim it suffices to prove that, for any positive integer $i$ and any $i$-good strategy $\mathcal{S}$, there exists an $(i+1)$-good strategy $\mathcal{S}'$ which dominates $\mathcal{S}$.
-Let $\mathcal{S}$ be an arbitrary $i$-good strategy.
-If $\mathcal{S}$ is $(i+1)$-good, then set $\mathcal{S}' = \mathcal{S}$ (note that domination is a reflexive relation); assume then that it is not.
-Define $\mathcal{S}'$ as follows: \begin{description} \item [$1 \leq j \leq i$:] In the $j$th round, Builder plays as instructed by $\mathcal{S}$.
+Noting that $\mathcal{S}_0$ is good, that any two good strategies are equivalent (in the sense that each one dominates the other), that any strategy is $0$-good, and that domination is a transitive relation, in order to prove the claim it suffices to prove that, for any positive integer $i$ and any $(i-1)$-good strategy $\mathcal{S}$, there exists an $i$-good strategy $\mathcal{S}'$ which dominates $\mathcal{S}$.
+Let $\mathcal{S}$ be an arbitrary $(i-1)$-good strategy.
+If $\mathcal{S}$ is $i$-good, then set $\mathcal{S}' = \mathcal{S}$ (note that domination is a reflexive relation); assume then that it is not.
+Define $\mathcal{S}'$ as follows: \begin{description} \item [$1 \leq j < i$:] In the $j$th round, Builder plays as instructed by $\mathcal{S}$.